 If you are an undergraduate degree seeking student who previously attended ASU but have not been enrolled at ASU for one or two consecutive fall or spring semesters you are eligible to return through "Quick Re-entry."
 You do not need to submit a new application or application fee.
 You may sign in to My ASU and register for classes.
-Note that you may have hold or to do items that you need to complete before you are able to register for classes.
-F1/J1 students are still responsible for all SEVIS requirements and should check with the International Students and Scholars Office at ASU.
+Note that you may have a hold or Priority Tasks that you need to complete before you are able to register for classes.
+International students are still responsible for all SEVIS requirements and should check with the International Students and Scholars Office at ASU.

 NOTE: you must submit official transcript(s) from any institution(s) you attended during your absence from ASU.
 Official transcripts must be mailed or sent electronically directly to Admission Services by the records office of the issuing institution(s).
 ASU does not accept transcripts sent or carried by hand by applicants themselves or transmitted by fax.
 See Mailing Address.

 If you are not eligible for "Quick Re-entry" (i.e., because you have not been enrolled at ASU for three or more semesters, completed your academic program or were academically disqualified), you must apply for readmission and submit applicable fees.
 An applicant for readmission must have an ASU GPA of 2.0 or higher, depending on the ASU school or college.
 Students who do not meet this GPA requirement may appeal.
 In these cases, the completed application for readmission may be subject to a due date that is earlier than the application deadline.